CatScratchFever/Recipe-Book/README.md

 #### Place all files into a directory (C:/Python/RecipeBook or /home/pi/RecipeBook, etc.) ####

 Add more recipes into the Recipes folder and appropriate sub-directory, write your own recipe text file!

+(This is my first serious computer app, many issues probably!)